Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 > [!Note]
 > You must have the `Rest Client` with identifier `humao.rest-client` extension installed in Visual Studio Code to execute the request.
 Rest Client is a very useful extension to quickly execute HTTP requests and commit them to Git.

-- You will see that the flight is taking off and the response is `200 OK`.

 > [!Note]
 > The flight is taking off and the response is `200 OK`.
 The flight that is simulated did not run out of fuel.